yobad/AppDevIII2024/_posts/2024-02-23-Lecture5_Navigation.md

 ### Implicit conversions

 - Note: MAUI actually wraps each `ShellContent` in a `Tab` object.
-But due to **implicit conversion** the hierarchy seems simplified.
+But due to **implicit conversion**s, the hierarchy seems simplified.
 In this case:

    The real hierarchy is: